yisiox/jfa-voronoi-diagram/README.md

 # jfa-voronoi-diagram
-Small project learning the Jump Flooding Algorithm using the GPU to compute Voronoi Diagrams.
+Small project learning the Jump Flooding Algorithm using the GPU, applied to computing Voronoi diagrams.
 Implemented using CuPy.

+Possible improvements:
-Possible TODO: improve C segment of code.
+C segment of code.